Trade-Agent/trade-agent-mcp/README.md

   - **stop_limit** → Triggers a limit order when stop_price is reached.
 Requires BOTH `stop_price` and `limit_price`.

   EXAMPLES:
   - "Buy $1000 of Tesla"
   - "Buy $1000 of Tesla, but only if the price drops to $150 or lower"
   - "Sell 10 shares of Apple if the price falls to $140 or lower"
   - "Buy a share of Apple if it hits $200"
   - "Buy 10 shares of Apple if the price rises to $140, but don't pay more than $142 per share"

   DEFAULTS:
-  If no amount is given, the user's default amount is used.
-If no account is provided, the user's default account is used.
+  - If no amount is given, your default amount is used.
+  - If no account is given, your default account is used.
-  If no order type is given, it defaults to a market order.
+  - If no order type is given, the trade is a market order.
-  Depending on user settings, the trade may execute immediately or remain in draft state.
+  - If auto-execute is enabled in settings, the trade will execute immediately.
+Otherwise, it gets created in draft state and requires a call to `Execute Trade` to complete.
+This allows you to review and confirm trades.

 - 💬 **Execute Trade**
   Execute the trade on your brokerage.